ankitects/anki-manual/templates/fields.md

 the text box with a comma.

-Type answer boxes will not appear in the ["preview" dialog](#currentnote-preview) in the browser.
+Type answer boxes will not appear in the ["preview" dialog](templates/intro.md) in the browser.
 When you review or look at the preview in the card types window, they will display.